-Preschool programs aim to meet the learning needs of young children through play-based activities (DET 2018).
-These programs are generally provided by preschools or centre-based day care services (formerly long day care) in the years before children enter full-time school (Warren et al. 2016).
-Preschool participation is not compulsory and age entry requirements vary across states and territories (ABS 2019c).
-Preschool subsidies are available in all states and territories (DET 2019).
+Participation in preschool programs aim to meet the learning needs of children through play-based activities (DET 2018).
+These programs are generally provided by preschools or centre-based day care services (formerly long day care) (see glossary) in the years before children enter full-time school (Warren et al. 2016).
+Preschool participation is not compulsory and age entry requirements vary across states and territories (ABS 2022b).
+Preschool subsidies are available in all states and territories (DoE 2022b).

 A preschool program can be offered by a preschool or a centre-based day care service.